aenemenate/tw-text-edit/README.md

   Eventually I would like this to function as a complete development environment for Windows and Linux, simply so I can use it myself.
 In order to achieve this end it should be user customizeable, which means extensible syntax highlighting and build pipelines.
+I plan to implement syntax highlighting using [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol)
 It will also need to support project files, git operations, and possibly code/folder generation.

+Why did I make this?
+Because a programmer must program, and reimplementing existing technologies in a most likely deficient and honky way is a great way to learn!

 # Portfolio